Real name: Sean Waltman

 – On April 8, 1991, the Lightning Kid defeated Jerry Lynn for the PWA Light Heavyweight title.

-- The Lighting Kid won a tournament to capture the GWF (Global Wrestling Federation) Junior Heavyweight title in Dallas, TX.
+– The Lighting Kid won a tournament to capture the GWF Junior Heavyweight title in Dallas, TX.
 The Kid defeated Lynn in the finals.

-- On September 15, 1991, the Kid captured the same title from Chaz (Chaz Taylor) in Marietta, GA.
+– On September 15, 1991, the Kid captured the same title from Chaz Taylor in Marietta, GA.

 – In 1992, Waltman and Lynn toured Japan.

-- The Lightning Kid and Lynn defeated Tony Denucci and Tommy Ferrera on March 2, 1993, for the PWA Tag Team title.
+– The Lightning Kid and Lynn defeated Tony Denucci and Tommy Ferrera on March 2, 1993, for the PWA Tag Team Titles.

 – On March 6, 1993, the Lightning Kid defeated Jimmy Jannetty for the MEWF (Mid-Eastern Wrestling Federation) Light Heavyweight title in Dundalk, MD.